Glossary of Terms Used in Grant Applications

 SEMAC will not accept late applications or confirming emails.
 This is in fairness to applicants that did submit before the deadline.
 No exceptions.

 Note that in-person Grant Reviews are currently suspended due to the pandemic.
 After an eligibility review by SEMAC staff, the grant coordinator will receive an email acknowledgement with an invitation to attend the Grant Review, typically held approximately thirty days after the deadline.
 At the Grant Review, the SEMAC Arts Advisory Panel will openly discuss and then rank each application.
 All rankings will be based on the written proposals using our established Review Criteria.

-Note - matching funds, including in-kind contributions, are suspended for FY2022 and may be phased back in after FY2023.
+Matching funds, including in-kind contributions, were suspended during the pandemic.
 To be considered in-kind, donated or reduced rate goods or services must be necessary to the proposal, and those goods and services would be purchased if they had not been contributed.
 Professional services must be donated by an outside provider working in that profession and valued at the provider’s professional rate.

 - All in-kind contributions must be itemized and accompanied by receipts or confirming emails from the provider.

 - An applicant or partner organization may not provide in-kind donations to its own proposed project.

 - Volunteers cannot be calculated as part of in-kind services.

 - Legacy Grant or Programming Grant applicants are allowed a maximum of 10% of total expenses (or half the required match).
 In-kind contributions may constitute the full 20% match for Small Towns/Rural Areas grants.